11 March 2018 Blog Taverne Zum Vollmond, 24 June 2017

 [crossing into Switzerland from Germany – before getting lost at the intersection of “f@ck knows where!?”]

 Was it the blue road or the green road we weren’t meant to be on?
 Confused, I tried to rationalise “in Germany the autobahn is marked blue and the main roads marked green, in Switzerland the autobahn is marked green and the main roads marked blue….
-Or is it the other around?”
+Or is it the other way round?”
 “The roads marked blue in Germany and….”.
-After a couple of expletives, some hand wringing, and a few twists and turns, we land in their drive.
+After a couple of expletives, some hand wringing, and a few twists and turns, we land in the drive of our hosts.

 Behold.
 Tatyana’s lush, flower and herb garden.
 A blooming spectrum of roses, foxglove, lavender, nasturtian, and a delectable array of pungent herbs like rosemary, oregano, chives, sage in a little corner oasis.
 I love fecund, wild, gardens.

-[Chives or was it Rosemary from Tatyana’s garden, warm up, apero and set up]
+[Chives from Tatyana’s garden, warm up, apero and set up]

 I warmed up with a few songs.
 It was hot!
-I mean wet, humid, muggy hot!
-This good natured bunch were sweating sitting down while my fingers slid off strings.
+I mean humid, muggy, hot!
+This good-natured bunch were sweating sitting down while my fingers slid off strings.
 We took a break outside in the garden.

-Different walks and ages, the crowd were a relaxed and personable bunch.
-I kicked a football in the garden with one, he was very cool – and liked my songs, evidenced by foot clapping while rolling on his back, he was four?
+Different walks and ages, the crowd were a relaxed and friendly bunch.
+I kicked a football in the garden with one, he was very cool – liked my songs, evidenced by foot clapping while rolling on his back, he’s four?
 Always plenty of talent in the audience and one, Marcus, treated us to a couple of songs after my set.

 Gig pics here

-With passions revealed in food, tech, friends and atmosphere Tatyana and Thomas are warm and very generous, hosts – with an ethos that springs from valuing real connection, and community, and sharing what you have with others.
-This regular music event was inspired by a local woman they knew who opened her home to anyone who couldn’t sleep, or maybe just wanted a chat or company, on the full moon.
+Their passions revealed in food, tech, friends and atmosphere Tatyana and Thomas are warm and generous, hosts – with an ethos that springs from valuing real connection, and community, and sharing what you have with others.
+This regular music event was inspired by a local woman they knew who opened her home every full moon to anyone who couldn’t sleep, or maybe just wanted a chat or company.

 If you hadn’t guessed Taverne Zum Vollmond translates into Full Moon Taverna.

 Both a counsellor and artist Tatyana shared a fine catalogue of bold, surreal, dream inspired paintings, I’ll link to her website when it’s up.
 And Thomas the tech whizz was building a photography portfolio.
-Inviting me and Daniela to a local village festival the following day (after making us breakfast!) we caught a 10 piece jazz band before going off to Basel.
+Inviting me and Daniela to a local village festival the following day (after making us breakfast!
+Totally spoiled) we caught a 10 piece jazz band before going off to Basel.

-A mental kick for missing the opportunity to float down the aqua currents of The Rhine, in perfect weather!
+I mentally kick myself for missing the opportunity to float down the aqua currents of The Rhine, in PERFECT weather!
 What a gorgeous way to spend an hour.
-But zapped from the heat and unwilling to trudge back to the car to get our togs?
+Can you believe we didn’t want to trudge back to the car to get our togs?
 Okay, we were zapped from the heat and a helluva lot of driving but still… Anyhow, we settled for walking along the river and watching others glide by in the fast moving current.

 But hey, we made it to Arlesheim, Switzerland and Taverne Zum Vollmond.